 15.2.
 The scope and the level of detail of the Level 2 PSA should be consistent with its intended uses or applications, examples of which are described below.
 For example, the scope and the level of detail of a PSA that was intended to provide an estimate of the large release frequency or the large early release frequency and be used to provide insights into the potential failure modes of the containment will be different from the scope of a Level 2 PSA that was intended to provide an input into emergency preparedness and response or to a Level 3 PSA.
 In the calculation of large release frequencies or large early release frequencies, there is a need to identify accident sequences and their frequencies where the release would be categorized as 'large'.
 However, for the purposes of emergency preparedness and response the release characteristics (including the associated source terms) and, with limited extent, the frequencies associated to the occurrence of such releases, would need to be specified more accurately.
-For Level 3 PSA development, both the source terms and their frequencies would need to be greater if it were intended to use the Level 2 PSA model in a risk monitor.
+For Level 3 PSA development, both the source terms and their frequencies would need to be specified more accurately.
+In addition, the level of detail of the PSA would need to be greater if it were intended to use the Level 2 PSA model in a risk monitor.

 15.3.
 The scope of the Level 2 PSA, as stated in para.
 2.7, should be commensurate with its intended uses and applications, and based on the equivalent scope of Level 1 PSA.
-A full scope of Level 2 PSA is most suitable for a large number of uses and applications.
-Since the Level 2 PSA relies on the Level 1 PSA model, this requires that the Level 1 PSA:
+A full scope of Level 2 PSA is most suitable for a large number of uses and applications, with due considerations given to the uncertainties on key parameters and limited strength of knowledge on some data and assumptions that could impact the PSA results and insights.
+Since the Level 2 PSA relies on the Level 1 PSA model, this should require that the Level 1 PSA:

-- (a) Includes a comprehensive set of internal initiating events, internal hazards, natural and human induced external hazards, and - (b) Addresses all plant operational states, including startup and operation at power, low power and all the modes that occur during plant shutdown and refuelling.
+- (a) Includes an as comprehensive as possible set of internal initiating events, internal hazards, natural and human induced external hazards, and - (b) Addresses all plant operational states, including startup and operation at power, low power and all the modes that occur during plant shutdown and refuelling (if not screened out).